Ji-Hwan Bae Player Props: Pirates vs. Rays

-The Pittsburgh Pirates, including Ji-Hwan Bae (.292 slugging percentage in past 10 games, including no home run), battle starting pitcher Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+Ji-Hwan Bae -- batting .333 in his past 10 games -- will be in action for the Pittsburgh Pirates against the Tampa Bay Rays, with Zach Eflin on the mound, on May 4 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Rays.
+He had two hits (going 2-for-3) in his most recent appearance against the Rays.

 Ji-Hwan Bae Game Info & Props vs. the Rays